phpbb/documentation/development/extensions/tutorial_notifications.rst

 get_forum
 ---------
-If you want to provide the name of the forum the action occurred that triggered this notification, that is possible through this notification.
+If you want to provide the name of the forum that triggered this notification, that is possible through this notification.
 For example when a new topic is posted.
 Can be omitted if no forum name is required or available.
 It will be prefixed by the *Forum:* string: